 - Phase 2 would see the delivery of a solar coupled 10 MW / 40 MWh Vanadium Flow Battery (VFB) site in the UK, which would directly avoid 27,400 tonnes of CO2 emissions per year and create an additional 46 green jobs through the generation of low cost, low carbon, dispatchable energy for the grid.
 It will also serve as a future template for other grid-constrained solar generation sites and accelerate the UK’s progress towards Net Zero.

 - Larry Zulch, Chief Executive Officer at Invinity, said: “The LoDES initiatives are yet another demonstration of the UK’s commitment to building a thriving low carbon economy.
-Invinity greatly appreciates BEIS’s vision for that future, especially the vital role that safe, reliable and robust long-duration energy storage has to play on a Net Zero UK electric grid.
-In realising that vision, we are tremendously pleased to be working again with BEIS, Pivot Power and EDF to plan the deployment of a vanadium flow battery eight times the size of the one currently operating at Energy Superhub Oxford."
+Invinity greatly appreciates DESNZ’s vision for that future, especially the vital role that safe, reliable and robust long-duration energy storage has to play on a Net Zero UK electric grid.
+In realising that vision, we are tremendously pleased to be working again with DESNZ, Pivot Power and EDF to plan the deployment of a vanadium flow battery eight times the size of the one currently operating at Energy Superhub Oxford."

 e-Zinc (with Pivot Power and Frontier Economics)

 - A breakthrough technology that stores energy in zinc, an inexpensive and widely available metal that has a high energy density.
 The technology can be flexibly designed for a range of applications, from 5kW residential to 10MW grid-scale systems requiring 24 hours plus duration.